ibm-cloud-docs/vpc/bs_snapshots_create.md

 1. Click the Actions menu ![Actions icon](../icons/action-menu-icon.svg "Actions") and select **Copy snapshot**.
 1. Select the region where you want to create the copy.

-   In the current release, you can't create a cross-regional copy of a second-generation snapshot if the source volume exceeds 10 TB.
+   In the current release, only accounts with special access can create a cross-regional copy of a second-generation snapshot if the source volume exceeds 10 TB.
    {: restriction}

 1. Click **Create**.